Mount Kilimanjaro Lemosho Route

 Check out our latest Kilimanjaro Blogs:

-About Mount Kilimanjaro Lemosho Route
+Camps used on Mount Kilimanjaro Lemosho Route 8 day version

-Camps used on Mount Kilimanjaro Lemosho Route
+Camps used on Mount Kilimanjaro Lemosho Route 7 day version

 Big Tree Camp and Millennium Camps are on the tree line and have a number of campsites set in small clearings in the forest.
 You will see a central ranger station and a number of drop-hole latrines.
 Mobile coverage here and it is quite easy to descend back to the gate if necessary.